-If you agree to take part we will send you a link and instructions on how to do the survey.
+If you and your child agree to take part we will send you a link and instructions on how to do the survey.
 It will be online, you will need access to the internet through a phone, tablet or computer.
 There will be two surveys to complete in total.
 We expect each to take no more than 30 minutes.

-We will ask you to fill in some information about yourself.
-We will also ask you complete a consent form to confirm that you are happy to take part.
+We will ask you or your child to fill in some information about your child.
+We will also ask you complete a consent form to confirm that you are happy for them to take part.
+We will ask your child to complete an assent form to confirm they are happy to take part.
+We will ask you to countersign this form as well.

-The survey will be a list of unwanted outcomes and we will ask you to tell us how important it is to always measure and report each unwanted outcome.
+The survey will be a list of unwanted outcomes and we will ask your child to tell us how important it is to always measure and report each unwanted outcome.
 We will give you full instructions on how to complete the survey.
 If you need help or have questions you can contact us, and we can arrange a time to call you.
+Your child can complete the form by themselves or with your help.

 Several different groups will take the survey.
 This includes children and young people who had the surgery as well as their carers, health professionals and researchers.
-Your individual results will be confidential.
+Your child's individual results will be confidential.